jeffomidvaran/qwkipedia/README.md

  Jeff Omidvaran jomidvar@uci.edu <br/>

  ## To Do
-1. Plan and create wireframes for all parts of the project before coding to ensure consistent design throughout the project and avoid having to recode mismatched parts of the project.
-2. Research and Agree on all technologies that we want to use for the project.
+1. Decide between SwiftUI and StoryBoard
+2. find a Web techonology to use
+3. make ugly figma
-3. Many popular websites start with a niche user base.
+4. Many popular websites start with a niche user base.
 For example amazon started with rare books, Facebook started with a single college.
 So we niche group of people that can be our intial users and get the product to them.

  ## Google Jam Board Wireframe
  https://jamboard.google.com/d/1LWynuxxVeyc45X6N41isY2PIyIDuo3jgYEzz5vUAx0I/viewer?f=0